fengzilong/cheatsheet/README.md

 ## Snippets

-### js
+### JavaScript

-- How to slice arguments without leaking them
+- how to slice arguments without leaking them

 > https://gist.github.com/WebReflection/4327762cb87a8c634a29